 Explore the advantages of In Situ Aggregation Kinetics with ARGEN!

-Chris Roberts, Professor at the University of Delaware (UD), explores the benefits of using in situ aggregation kinetics during this webinar which includes data collected on an ARGEN, a static light scattering instrument.
+Chris Roberts, a Professor at the University of Delaware (UD), explores the benefits of using in situ aggregation kinetics during this webinar which includes data collected on an ARGEN, a static light scattering instrument.
 The webinar also incorporates the presentation of two case studies where ARGEN assessed the stability of antibodies and non-antibody proteins.
 Dr. Roberts is the Director for the UD Center for Biomanufacturing Science & Technology, and he is considered a leading expert in biopharmaceutical engineering, aggregation, and modeling.

 1) How in situ light scattering (rather than ex-situ scattering) can be a key technique to combine with orthogonal methods such as chromatography